GCSE English Literature

 OSC1349 / OSC1350

-A GCSE in English Literature enables you to explore and understand more about classic English Literature through studying and analysing a number of classic texts.
-With this official qualification from AQA you have the option of including your exams in the course price, which means we'll organise and book them for you when the time comes.
+This GCSE English Literature will enable you to explore and understand more about classic English Literature through studying and analysing a number of classic texts.

 Course overview